StanfordAHA/CGRAFlowDoc/pnr/placement.md

 different chip designs, placement algorithms can get very complicated and legalization and re-packing can happen at any iteration.

+### Domain Specific Placement Algorithm
+The placement algorithm uses the fact that all the inputs are generated from Halide.
+Hence the inputs carries many patterns unique to image processing applications, such as the usage of line buffer.
+The placement algorithm first identifies the computational graph via static graph analysis.
+Then it partitions the netlists into much smaller clusters.

+(keyi: more details to come.)

 ### Usage:
 ```
 $ python place.py -h